-- a) The use of agricultural management best practices, including biological pest control, to minimize the negative impacts of agricultural activity e.g. use of pesticides and herbicides; - b) Farming practices that seek to reduce the volume of agricultural waste; - c) The production of more resilient crops and varieties as a climate adaptation measure; - d) Risk mitigation measures including water storage, rainwater harvesting, improved drainage, storm water management and efficient irrigation
+- a) Thethe use of agricultural management best practices, including biological pest control, to minimize the negative impacts of agricultural activity e.g. use of pesticides and herbicides; - b) Farming practices that seek to reduce the volume of agricultural waste; - c) The production of more resilient crops and varieties as a climate adaptation measure; - d) Risk mitigation measures including water storage, rainwater harvesting, improved drainage, storm water management and efficient irrigation.

-The Farmers' Empowerment and Enfranchisement Drive (FEED) Programme (2018) is the Barbados Government's effort to save foreign exchange through a reduction in agricultural imports and to ensure national food and nutrition security whilst providing opportunity for youth employment.
+The Farmers' Empowerment and Enfranchisement Drive (FEED) ProgrammeThe FEED Program (2018) is the Barbados Government's effort to save foreign exchange through a reduction in agricultural imports and to ensure national food and nutrition security whilst providing opportunity for youth employment.
 The objectives of the programme are:

-- To increase the agriculture sector's contribution to Gross Domestic Product; - To ensure long-term national food and nutrition security through improved access to safe and nutritious foods; - To enhance the international competitiveness, growth and profitability of the agriculture sector; - To increase net foreign exchange earnings through increased agricultural exports; - To facilitate the sustainable development of the agricultural sector through improved access to land and inputs for agricultural production and development; - To reduce levels of poverty and increase employment, particularly among vulnerable groups including women and the youth; - To increase investment in the agriculture sector through the provision of infrastructure and support services.
-The BADMC is currently planning, implementing and managing FEED.
-The programme is conducting training and apprenticeship and the first cohort of graduates (November 2019) were mentored, provided with formal instruction, including workshops and in-field training, over a six-month period.
+- To increase the agriculture sector's contribution to Gross Domestic Product; - Teto ensure long-term national food and nutrition security through improved access to safe and nutritious foods: - Teto enhance the international competitiveness, growth and profitability of the agriculture sector; - Toto increase net foreign exchange earnings through increased agricultural exports: - Teto facilitate the sustainable development of the agricultural sector through improved access to land and inputs for agricultural production and development; - Teto reduce levels of poverty and increase employment, particularly among vulnerable groups including women and the youth; - Teto increase investment in the agriculture sector through the provision of infrastructure and support services.

+The BADMC is currently planning, implementing and managing-FEED.
+The programme is conducting training and apprenticeship and the first cohort of trained graduates (November-2019) were mentored, provided with formal instruction, including workshops and in-field training, over a six month period.
 These new farmers were assigned to half-acre plots and organized into crop clusters and introduced to the rudiments of farm management and modern technologies.
 It is estimated that some 1,262 acres of land were made available for lease to prospective farmers under FEED.
 Land allocation is ongoing and up to 2 000 farmers are to be accommodated.
-The target groups and beneficiaries are as follows: - 1.
-Retrenched public servants with training, experience or an interest in agriculture; - 2.
-Agricultural cooperatives with limited or no access to land;
+The target groups and beneficiaries are as follows: